 If you are at risk of being detained, there are some things that you can and should do to be prepared.

 Only give a key to someone you trust, and make sure you are allowed to do this under your accommodation rules.
-Alternatively, give a consent letter in advance to a friend giving permission to access your room in asylum accommodation if you are detained.
+Alternatively, give a consent letter in advance to a friend giving permission to access your room in asylum accommodation in case you are detained.
 This consent letter is also useful so that a friend can contact your lawyer on your behalf.

-Your phone will probably be taken off you when you are detained.
-Keep your important numbers written down.
-If it’s possible to still use your own sim card, it’s a good idea to have saved important numbers to the sim card beforehand (rather than to your phone handset) so the numbers will be still available in the replacement phone.
-If you have a smart phone, the sim card is unlikely to work in the detention centre device.
+If it is possible to still use your own sim card, it’s a good idea to have saved important numbers to the sim card beforehand (rather than to your phone handset) so the numbers will be still available in the replacement phone.
+If you have a smartphone, the sim card is unlikely to work in the detention centre.

-Most people who have applied for asylum or other immigration status and have not had a positive decision have to regularly report at their local Home Office reporting centre or a police station.
+Many people who have applied for asylum or other immigration status and have not had a positive decision have to regularly report at their local Home Office reporting centre or a police station.

 In some areas, local support groups have set up systems to help with this.
 The person going to report will check-in with the group first, who keep a record of everyone’s contact details and emergency instructions of what to do if they do not come out.

-A signing support system also means that the person going to sign knows people are looking out for them, and that there is a plan in place if things go wrong and they are detained.
+A signing support system also means that when you go to sign, you know that people are looking out for you, and that there is a plan in place if things go wrong and they are detained.

 Legal options in detention